 - Ability to create and store the build report

-The toolkit is included in the server component of IBM Developer for z Systems Enterprise Edition.
-See the download page for details.
+The toolkit is included in IBM Developer for z Systems Enterprise Edition and IBM z Open Development and is also available as a standalone product.
+Please refer to the "Downloads" tab on this page for more details.

 The web application is used to store and retrieve the dependency information and to store build reports.
 The web application is to be used by provided REST APIs and the toolkit APIs to create the intelligent build scripts.